 If one of the supporting crowned teeth breaks or develops decay or nerve damage, the bridge and its three or more crowns must be removed and replaced.
 As a hygienist, I can tell you most people are terrible about cleaning around the abutment teeth and under the artificial tooth.
 Margins are very susceptible to decay.
 Again, I council my clients to use ozonated oil around all crown margins as an extra degree of caution.
 Good personal care is one key to longevity.
 Don?t even think about smoking!

 TMJ (jaw joint) specialists, osteopaths and craniosacral therapists recognize the need to maintain cranial bone motion.
-These clinicians suggest no fixed metal dentistry, whether ?permanent? bridgework, metal partial or metal retainer, cross the midline of the upper jaw, the maxilla.
+These clinicians suggest no fixed metal dentistry cross the midline of the upper jaw, the maxilla, whether it is “permanent” bridgework, a metal partial or a metal retainer.

 If you choose to have a permanent bridge, biological dentists often recommend all porcelain bridges, not porcelain fused to metal, since most of these metals contain nickel.
 Some dentists will assure you that they would never use a nickel-based metal; they use stainless steel!
 Stainless steel contains at least 10% chromium, vanadium, and nickel and/or manganese.
 Go metal-free!
 Zirconium, bridges are a newer and better option with many of the advantages discussed in the previous section on dental implants.